Treatment algorithm

 Additional treatment recommended for SOME patients in selected patient group

-Second-line agents that are added as adjunct therapy to first-line therapy.
-Consideration may be given to weaning the first-line agent when seizures are under control.
+Second-line agents that can be added to first-line monotherapy include topiramate or zonisamide.
+Typically, these agents are added as adjunct therapy to first-line therapy, but they may also be used as alternative monotherapy, with the first-line drug being weaned when seizures are under control.

 Adverse effects of topiramate include word-finding difficulties or cognitive problems, weight loss, nephrolithiasis, and anhidrosis.
 Rarely, it can precipitate acute angle-closure glaucoma.
 Therefore, eye pain should be treated as an emergency.